 The wait will be worth it as these batteries will weigh a third of their Li-ion counterparts and last twice as long!

-Lithium, sulfur, and the other materials needed for this new battery are abundant all over Earth.
-This means we can drastically minimize the ecological impact of mining, as well as ensure a stronger supply chain.
+Lithium, sulfur, and the other materials needed for this new battery are abundant throughout the Earth.
+This means we can drastically minimize its ecological impact s, as well as to ensure a stronger supply chain.

 However, the Drexel team is already looking at using this breakthrough to make sodium-sulfur batteries.
 By eliminating the need for lithium, they will be able to make batteries even more environmentally friendly and remove a huge bottleneck from the supply chain, ensuring EV adoption can continue at the breakneck speeds automakers plan.